coderefinery/social-coding/content/social-coding.md

 - Our work depends on outputs from others.
 Research of others depends on our outputs.
 - Whether you can share your output depends on how you obtained your input.
+- A repository that is private today might become public one day.
 - Sometimes "OTHERS" are you yourself in the future in a different group/job.
 - **Software licenses** matter.
 And this is what we will discuss in the next episode.